CBM .prg Studio

 Background

 Way back in the mists of time I was given a VB.NET project at work.
 I'm a C++/C# programmer by trade and I hadn't touched VB since version 3 (many years ago) so I was a bit rusty to say the least.
 Typically, I wasn't given any investigation time and was expected to just get on with it.
 I'm sure any programmers out there are familiar with that!
 Anyway, I was scrabbling about looking for a nice little project I could do in my own time to get me up to speed with VB.NET and at the same time I was into playing around with the various C64 emulators and tools, particularly tok64.
-That's how C64prgGen came about really as I noticed that there weren't many (if any) code generation tools with a GUI front end.
+That's how C64prgGen (CBM prg Studio's predecessor) came about really as I noticed that there weren't many (if any) code generation tools with a GUI front end.
 Admittedly I hadn't looked very hard though.
 CBM prg Studio is the result of 'merging' C64 and VIC20 PrgGens.